Last Updated: June 30, 2021

 Wix User Reviews

-My experience with using Wix was largely positive, but how have other people around the web fared when using the site?
-Many Wix website reviews online are positive, with many praising its ADI and the ease of use.
+Our experience with using Wix was largely positive, but how have other people around the web fared with using this platform?
+Most online reviews are positive, with many praising its ADI and the ease of use.

-There are sections of Reddit where the site appears to have generated a bad name.
-This seems to be down to web developers and coders claiming that it is not up to the standard they would be able to produce.
-Not really be an issue for standard users.
+There are some Reddit reviews of Wix, where the site appears to have generated a bad name.
+This seems to be down to web developers and coders claiming that it is not up to the standard they would produce.
+Although, this is not really an issue for typical users.

-Other Wix user reviews with complaints seem to largely revolve around the pricing structure.
-Many are saying that the company is charging for tiny extras when it comes to the higher levels.
+Other Wix website reviews with complaints seem to largely revolve around the pricing structure.
+Many are saying that the company is charging for small extras when it comes to the higher levels.

-Signing up is really simple.
-You can link the account to your Google or Facebook account and it will instantly create your profile.
-I used my Google account in this process and the verification process was very straight forward.
-The account was ready to go in a matter of minutes.
+Signing up for a Wix free website is really simple.
+You can link the account to your Google or Facebook account, and it will instantly create your profile.
+Doing so makes the verification process very straightforward.
+Your account will be ready to go in a matter of minutes.

 Wix vs Squarespace

 Wix’s biggest rival is Squarespace.
-Most Wix reviews put these two neck to neck.
 The two companies sit atop the industry, with 55% of all web pages being designed by one of the two.

 Let’s have a look to see how they stack up against one another in several key fields.

-Arguably the biggest difference between these two sites is the editor that they offer.
+According to many Wix website builder reviews, the most evident difference between these two platforms is in the editors that they offer.
 Which one you choose will depend entirely on personal preference.

-Wix has earned itself a reputation as one of the most reliable and easy website builders around.
+Because of many positive reviews of Wix, it has earned itself a reputation as one of the most user-friendly and dependable builders around.
 It’s easy to see why.
-From the moment you sign up to the moment your site goes live, Wix makes the experience as simple and as user friendly as possible.
+From the moment you sign up to the moment your site goes live, Wix makes the experience as simple and as straightforward as possible.

 Is Wix good for business?